 Examples: Cubic Zirconia, Moissanite, White Topaz

 The dictionary defines a simulant as something that simulates or imitates.
-In the case of diamond simulants, these are specifically manufactured to look like natural diamonds, including brilliance and sparkle, but are composed of different materials—they are not made of pure carbon.
-Their chemical makeup is completely different from that of lab created diamonds or Earth mined diamonds.
+In the case of simulant diamonds, these are specifically manufactured to look like natural diamonds, including brilliance and sparkle, but are composed of varied materials—they are not made of pure carbon.
+Their chemical makeup is completely different from that of lab created diamonds or earth mined diamonds.
 Common materials used to create simulant diamonds include cubic zirconia (CZ) and moissanite.

-CZ is made from zirconium dioxide (ZrO2) and is similar, optically, to a diamond.
-Cubic zirconia is denser than diamond and therefore weighs about 1.7 times more for the same size.
+Cubic Zirconia is made from zirconium dioxide (ZrO2) and is similar, optically, to a diamond.
+It is denser than diamond and therefore weighs about 1.7 times more for the same size.
 CZ is commonly used as an affordable alternative to diamonds in fashion jewelry and can be cut and polished in various diamond shapes and sizes, making it versatile for use in rings, earrings, pendants, and other accessories.

 Moissanite is a naturally-occurring mineral and is composed of silicon carbide and is named after Henri Moissan, a French chemist who discovered the mineral in 1893 in a meteor crater in Arizona.
-It has exceptional fire and brilliance but this is known as being double light refractive, which gives it a rainbow sparkle appearance, which is not the same brilliance you get with a pure carbon diamond (aka lab-created diamond or natural diamond).
+It has exceptional fire and brilliance, but this is known as double light refractive, which gives it a rainbow sparkle appearance, which is different from a pure carbon diamond (lab-created diamond or natural diamond).

 Moissanite is praised for its durability, as it is one of the hardest gemstones, ranking at 9.25 on the Mohs scale of mineral hardness.
 This makes moissanite suitable for everyday wear and less prone to scratching or damage compared to other gemstones.
-The bottom line with Moissanite is whether the rainbow sparkle is appealing, or whether a diamond's brilliance is the wearer’s preferred look.
+So, you can opt for moissanite rings and earrings to wear daily.
+The bottom line with moissanite is whether the rainbow sparkle is appealing, or whether a diamond's brilliance is the wearer’s preferred look.

 What is a Diamond Hybrid Simulant?

 The Diamond Hybrid® is also a diamond simulant, but we refer to it as a “hybrid” as it is a blend of both simulant and lab-created diamond technologies.
-Unlike CZ and moissanite, the Diamond Hybrid is infused with an outer layer of lab created diamond to improve beauty and durability (almost three times as hard as a CZ) and achieve the best possible colors and clarity.
-Every Diamond Hybrid is guaranteed to be D to F in color, VVS1 to VS2 in clarity and comes with a grading card from the Global Gemological Lab (GGL) where it is clearly identified as a diamond simulant.
+Unlike cubic zirconia and moissanite, the Diamond Hybrid is infused with an outer layer of lab created diamond to improve beauty and durability (almost three times as hard as a CZ) and achieve the best possible colors and clarity.
+Every Diamond Hybrid is guaranteed to be D to F in color, VVS1 to VS2 in clarity.
+It comes with a grading card from the Global Gemological Lab (GGL) where it is clearly identified as a simulant diamond.

 Let’s start with a back-to-basics explainer.